Rvyd/FakeReal/README.md

-# FakeReal
+#Real vs Fake Face Classifier (PyTorch)
-This project implements a deep learning-based image classifier using a pretrained ResNet101 model in PyTorch to distinguish between real and fake face images.
-It leverages transfer learning for efficient training, includes data preprocessing, model training, evaluation, and single image prediction functionalities.
+This project uses a pretrained ResNet101 model to classify face images as real or fake.
+Transfer learning is applied for efficient training.

+Features
+Image preprocessing and data augmentation

+Model training and testing

+Single image prediction

+Model saving and loading

+Requirements
+Python 3.x, PyTorch, torchvision, Pillow

+Usage
+Train and test the model

+Predict on individual images

+Description
+The model is trained for 5 epochs and achieves high accuracy distinguishing real from fake faces.
+The project includes data loading, training, evaluation, and inference steps.